Funding update

 - A minimum performance scenario.

-- A more aggressive decarbonization scenario, which looks at deep energy retrofits to deliver a similar life cycle cost result over the study period as the “minimum performance” scenario but maximizes cumulative GHG reductions over the same period.
+- A more aggressive decarbonization scenario, which looks at deep energy retrofits that deliver a similar life cycle cost result over the study period as the “minimum performance” scenario, but maximizes cumulative GHG reductions over the same period.

 The identified pathway may choose a set of harmonized measures between a minimum performance and aggressive scenario.